Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.Jurassic/readme.txt

    ===========
-   JavaScriptEngineSwitcher.Jurassic contains adapter `JurassicJsEngine` (wrapper for the Jurassic JavaScript Engine (http://github.com/paulbartrum/jurassic) version of August 18, 2021).
+   JavaScriptEngineSwitcher.Jurassic contains adapter `JurassicJsEngine` (wrapper for the Jurassic JavaScript Engine (http://github.com/paulbartrum/jurassic) version of March 12, 2022).

    =============
    RELEASE NOTES
    =============
-   1. Jurassic was updated to version of August 18, 2021;
+   Jurassic was updated to version of March 12, 2022.
-   2. Debugging is no longer supported.

    =============
    DOCUMENTATION